muratk5n/thirdwave/en/README.md

 ---

-Now we also know (from the aircraft carrier Ford stress test) 18 tons of TNT on the sea registered as 3.9 mag EQ.
+Now we also know (from the aircraft carrier Ford stress test) 18 tons of TNT equivalent explosion on the sea registered as 3.9 mag EQ.
 Could be useful..

 ---